 Modern Era

 In the early 2000s, a new era of computer graphics began with the advent of graphics processing units (GPUs).
-GPUs are specialized processors designed to handle the complex calculations needed for 3D graphics.
+GPUs are specialized processors designed to handle complex calculations for 3D graphics.
 They are essential for high-end gaming and professional applications such as 3D modeling and animation.

 Cybersecurity